 His research is aimed at investigating the biological interactions of conventional and nanotechnology-enabled medicines and therapeutics as well as other novel therapeutic strategies such as cellular therapies.
-This work encompasses the assessment of the biocompatibility, immunomodulatory potential and risk of these novel therapeutic strategies.
-An understanding of these, potential, interactions is vital to preclinical evaluation as well as enabling the future rational design of nanomaterials and therapies.
-In addition to immunological and haematological systems, Dr Liptrott's team is also investigating impacts on cellular health and metabolism that may underpin these interactions.
-Additionally, we are building structure-activity relationships between nanomaterial characteristics and their impact on biological systems using established, as well as novel, techniques.
-To date, our research has helped underpin the successful translation of solid drug nanoparticle formulations, through GMP manufacture, towards healthy volunteer bioequivalence studies.
-His group continues to support developers of advanced therapeutics in their efforts to reach clinical studies.
+This work encompasses the assessment of the immunocompatibility, and immunomodulatory potential, of these advanced therapeutics and complex medicines.
+An understanding of these, potential, interactions is vital to preclinical evaluation as well as enabling the future rational design of nanomaterials and therapies; and inflammation is key event in many Adverse Outcome Pathways (AOPs).
+In addition to immune and haematological systems, Dr Liptrott's team is also investigating impacts on cellular health and metabolism that may underpin these interactions, with a view to linking Critical Quality Attributes to biological performance using established, as well as novel, techniques.
+To date, the team's research has supported the successful translation of solid drug nanoparticle formulations, through GMP manufacture, towards healthy volunteer bioequivalence studies and the group continues to support developers of advanced therapeutics and complex medicines in their efforts to reach clinical studies.

-Dr Liptrott is the coordinator for the Nanotherapeutics Hub (NTH), Biocompatibility Theme Lead for the Centre of Excellence for Long-acting Therapeutics (CELT), and a platform manager for nanotherapeutics, within the Infection Innovation Consortium (iiCON)
+Dr Liptrott is the coordinator for the Nanotherapeutics Hub (NTH), Biocompatibility Theme Lead for the Centre of Excellence for Long-acting Therapeutics (CELT), member of the Intraellular Drug Delivery Centre (IDDC) steering committee, member of the Executive Board, Core Expert Team (CET) and Assay Group Leader (Immunotoxicity and Haematoxicity) for the European Nanomedicine Characterisation Laboratory (EUNCL), and platform manager for Nanotherapeutics within the Infection Innovation Consortium (iiCON)